Skip to main content

 Taking AP courses and exams can help students:

 • Stand out on college applications.
-AP courses on a student’s transcript shows that they’ve challenged themselves with the most rigorous courses available to them.
+AP courses on a student’s transcript show that they’ve challenged themselves with the most rigorous courses available to them.
 And success on an AP Exam shows that they’re ready for college-level coursework.

 • Earn college credit and/or skip introductory courses in college.
 Most four-year colleges and universities in the United States—as well as many institutions in more than 100 other countries—grant students credit, placement, or both for qualifying AP Exam scores.
-Search credit policies by college.

 Expectations